idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

    evaluate all expressions
    run all expressions

+I liked the latter as it solved a recurring problem I have when developing scripts, the sort of scripts that take a minute or two to chunter through yet you've spotted a :strike:`bug`\ feature just after it's started and edit the script.
+Of course you save the script with a satisfying *kerthunk!*...while the script is still running.
+Oops.
+The next read from the file by :lname:`Bash` will get a garbled string.
+It's all gone pear-shaped.

 I ran, for a long time, with the latter, "all in one," then changed my mind (and deleted it).  :socrates:`Why?
 What's the difference?`